Cinco de mayo in Spanish Class – a history

 A movie to teach about Mexico set during Día de Muertos that is a little more lighthearted is The Book of Life.
 I have a basic free guide & intro slides for novice Spanish.
 Kara Jacobs has great materials for upper-level students.

 Another great authentic film set in Mexico is Canela.
-I hear the movie is available on Pantaya.
 There are resources for the movie here.
 It is an appropriate movie that ties in many common Spanish 1 themes such as family, food, and the house while centering around the culture of Mexico and mole.

 If you have a lot more time to work with, you could honor Mexico with a Piñata Mini-Unit.